IADhunter/Rain-Cycles/README.md

 Controls the sparkle/particle brightness on snow.
 Adds subtle or dramatic shimmer effects.

 > ✅ Both effects blend smoothly between states as part of the scalar effects blend.
 When the effect is missing from a state, Snow Light defaults to `0.5` and Snow Sparkle to `0`.

+### Plate Tree / Sentient Rot (Watcher)

+In rooms with the `SentientRotInfection` effect, `PlateTree` sprites are forced to black, isolating the rot color from the blended palettes.

 ---